Stop Waiting 3 Days for Code Reviews: Automating Pull Requests with Codium & Ellipsis

 [pr_description]

-# Automatically generate the PR description
+# Automatically structure and generate the PR description

 publish_labels = true